+1. Student eligibility will be checked on the last attendance day of the week according to the appropriate eligibility standards by the Principal/Athletic Director.

+2. Principal/Athletic Director will notify the coach when an athlete is ineligible.

-- 1. Student eligibility will be checked on the last attendance day of the week according to the appropriate eligibility standards by the Principal. - 2.
-Any student with an "F" will have their name placed on a list that will be provided to teachers and coaches/sponsors. - 3.
-Students found ineligible will be notified immediately by the coach/sponsor and barred from contests or performances until eligibility is reestablished. - 4.
-Ineligibility's will be in effect Sunday through Saturday the week following the eligibility report. - 5.
-Grades are to be compiled by semesters for HS and quarters for JH.
+2. Any student with an "F" will have their name placed on a list that will be provided to teachers and coaches/sponsors.

+3. Students found ineligible will be notified immediately by the coach/sponsor and barred from contests or performances until eligibility is reestablished.

+4. Ineligibility will be in effect Sunday through Saturday the week following the eligibility report.

+5. Grades are to be compiled by semesters for HS and quarters for JH.